Uber details early steps to change culture, and ongoing COO search

 Huffington also said that she is independent from the ongoing investigation into sexual harassment claims and Uber’s culture lead by former U.S. Attorney General Eric Holder, despite a claim from Kalanick made previously that Huffington would be involved in the investigation.
 She did say that the board, and the entire company, including Kalanick, is committed to accepting and abiding by whatever findings Holder delivers, and that the results of his investigation will also be made public at the time of his final report.

 Responding to a reported question that implied Uber had intentionally stacked the call with female employees for the sake of optics, Huffington responded that she believed it was actually very “exciting” to have so many women on the call.
-“It’s not like we called them from central casting,” she added, noting that Holt, Hornsey and Whetstone really do run significant aspects of the day-to-day business at the ride hailing company.
+“It’s not like we called them from central casting,” she added, noting that Holt, Hornsey and Whetstone really do run significant aspects of the day-to-day business at the ride-hailing company.

-Hornsey followed Huffington’s introduction, noting that being at the company is “exactly” where she wants to be given its current challenges, and her interest in being a driver of significant change in her professional role.
+Hornsey followed Huffington’s introduction, noting that being at the company is “exactly” where she wants to be given its current challenges and her interest in being a driver of significant change in her professional role.
 She added that Kalanick has given her “full license” to do what’s necessary to improve its culture and organizational structure.
 The focus at Uber, she added, has been on the business, and not on the employees, which is very problematic for a company that has grown to the size Uber is currently.

 The focus of Hornsey and her department, then, is on putting the right organizational design in place to support the “best culture,” she said.
 To that end, the company has conducted “over 100 listening sessions” to date, and has established nine separate areas of focus to work on in pursuit of overall improvement.
 A key part of this effort is a renewed focus on “diversity and inclusion,” Hornsey said.